Medicare Eligibility

-To find out if you are eligible and your expected premium, give us a Call and we can determine your eligibility.
+To find out if you are eligible and your expected premium, give us a Call and we can determine your eligibility and cost sharing.

 While most people do not have to pay a premium for Part A, everyone must pay for Part B if they want it.
 This monthly premium is deducted from your Social Security, Railroad Retirement, or Civil Service Retirement check.
 If you do not get any of these payments, Medicare sends you a bill for your Part B premium every 3 months.

 Do you need help understanding Medicare coverage?
 The first step to setting up Medicare the right way is knowledge.
 Let us help you answer your questions and guide you through the Medicare maze.
-Contact Us Remember, our help is always 100% free.
+Give us a call or message us.

 Eligibility – Part A